 To begin winding the watch, use your thumb and index finger to gently rotate the winding crown clockwise.
 For example, you can place your thumb on the side of the crown and your index finger on top, then slowly turn it in a circular motion.
 Remember to apply just enough pressure to rotate the crown without forcing it, as excessive pressure can cause damage.
 Keep winding the watch until you feel resistance or notice the second hand starting to move, indicating that the watch has been properly wound.

-See also How to Adjust the Date on Your Swatch Watch
+See also How to change the time zone on a dual-dial traveler's watch?

 5